Baroque Academy Opera Project

 COVID-19 Policy

-The Festival is a congregate living environment where we live, play music and dance together for several days.
+The Festival is a congregate living environment, with a population ranging in age from 1 to 90+ where we live, play music and dance together for several days.
 Our main approach to preventing Covid will be testing, and, like last year, we need everyone to test and to let us know if they experience symptoms.